National Flower of Netherlands – Guide

-Maybe you already know… That the national flower of the Netherlands is the tulip.
-Tulips are truly beautiful flowers with many varieties.
-The National Flower of Netherlands symbolizes warmth, love, and sympathy.
-They are often referred to as flowers of many meanings because the color can express happiness, forgiveness, and also perfect love.
+Maybe you already know… The national flower of the Netherlands is the tulip.
+Tulips are gorgeous flowers with many varieties.
+The National Flower of the Netherlands symbolizes warmth, love, and sympathy.
+They are often referred to as flowers of many meanings because the color can express happiness, forgiveness, and perfect love.
 Therefore, it can be said that they are synonymous with the best.
 They are an excellent garden decoration, so they are worth growing.

 Currently, it is believed that there are currently 120 species of tulips, but as many as 15,000 cultivars, which is very impressive.
 The variety of varieties of tulips makes them significantly different from each other.

-As for its characteristics, the stem measures 3″ to 29″ (7 to 75 cm), which is a very large section.
-Usually, the leaves grow from the bulb of a tulip and are ovoid or lanceolate.
+As for its characteristics, the stem measures 3″ to 29″ (7 to 75 cm), which is a huge section.
+Usually, the leaves grow from the bulb of a tulip and are oblong or lanceolate.
 The subway part is the onion, which is a modified shoot.
 It is covered with a scale, which is a protective barrier against water loss and excess heat.
 The perianth consists of a calyx and a crown, which can be of various colors.
-Tulips are known for the phenomenon of thermonasty, which means that the flowers open at high temperatures and when the temperature drops, they close.
+Tulips are known for the phenomenon of thermonasty, which means that the flowers open at high temperatures, and when the temperature drops, they close.

 national flower of netherlands